-“Starling’s monitoring of the area proved invaluable in demonstrating our commitments to the protection of this forest that is part of developing a robust long term land use plan,” says Timur Sokolov, Director of APPM parent company Pulp Mill Holding.
+“Starling’s monitoring of the area proved invaluable in demonstrating our commitments to the protection of this forest that is part of developing a robust long term land use plan,” said Timur Sokolov, Director of APPM parent company Pulp Mill Holding.

 Recognising the real potential to demonstrate balanced land use in an important sourcing area for many forest derived products, another Earthworm member joined the effort.
 Mars’ arrival at the table in 2019, marked the moment when Earthworm and its two members began collaborating towards a shared vision for the long-term health of the Dvinsky Landscape.

 In December 2019, Titan self-declared an incursion within the newly protected reserve by its subsidiary Verkhnetoemsky LPH, with 150 hecatres logged.
 Nestlé wrote to APPM/Titan, communicating that this should not happen again in the Dvina-Pinega Reserve or other moratorium areas within their and third-party supplier leaseholdings.
-Nestlé also set out the terms for continued business, requiring that Titan continues to meet Nestlé’s Responsible Sourcing Standard and that the harvested wood from this logged area does not enter Nestlé’s supply chain.
+Nestlé also set out the terms for continued business, requiring that Titan continued to meet Nestlé’s Responsible Sourcing Standard and that the harvested wood from this logged area did not enter Nestlé’s supply chain.
 It also required Titan to proactively engage and support Nestlé’s broader landscape initiatives.
 Finally it asked that before 2020, Titan comply with WWF’s proposal and compensated the 150 hectares lost by voluntarily protecting the equivalent of two quadrants – approximately 2,000 hectares - bordering the reserve.
 APPM/Titan expressed regret for this breach and continue to investigate how it happened, along with agreeing to all measures.

 On 30 December 2019, Titan and WWF signed an agreement to voluntarily protect 1,834 hectares as damage compensation for the illegal logging in the Dvina-Pinega Reserve, as well as outlining specific activities towards protecting High Conservation Forest until 2028.
-Nestlé’s stance is one shared by Mars, recognising the complexity of landscape-level working and the importance of healthy supplier relationships to protect these special places.
+Nestlé’s stance was one shared by Mars, recognising the complexity of landscape-level working and the importance of healthy supplier relationships to protect these special places.

 Collaborating for forests globally

-In Russia, as well as working to inspire companies to be part of the landscape project, we are exploring solutions in other parts of the region, working in parallel with the landscape project’s efforts.
+In Russia, as well as working to inspire companies to be part of the landscape project, we were exploring solutions in other parts of the region, working in parallel with the landscape project’s efforts.

-“All stakeholders share the same goal - to find a balance,” concludes Alastair Herd.
+“All stakeholders share the same goal - to find a balance,” concluded Alastair Herd.
 “Bringing a balance is about collaboration, engagement and compromise.
 The partners in this project want to reduce the pressure on Dvinsky and halt its degradation, whilst at the same time promote and support a more efficient forest industry.
 This is a challenge, but we feel there is a commitment amongst all parties to do something overwhelmingly positive, and learning from this could be replicated elsewhere in Russia.”